zenml-io/zenml/docs/book/user-guide/advanced-guide/model-management/model-management.md

 Registering models can be done in a number of ways depending on your specific needs.
 You can explicitly register models using the CLI or the Python SDK, or you can just allow ZenML to implicitly register your models as part of a pipeline run.
-(If you are using [ZenML Cloud](https://cloud.zenml.io/) you will soon have [a dashboard interface that allows you to register models](./model-control-plane-dashboard.md).)
+(If you are using [ZenML Cloud](https://cloud.zenml.io/) you already have access to [a dashboard interface that allows you to register models](./model-control-plane-dashboard.md).)

 ### Explicit CLI registration